World Championship Tennis

+World Championship Tennis (WCT) was one of the principal organizing bodies of men's professional tennis headquartered at the WCT Lakeway World of Tennis facility, Austin, Texas, United States from 1968 to 1989.
+It administered the WCT Circuit a world wide tour of associated tennis tournaments that was a rival tour to the ITF Grand Prix Circuit both of which were replaced by the Association of Tennis Professionals ATP Tour in 1990.

-World Championship Tennis (WCT) was a tour for professional male tennis players established in 1968 (the first players signed a contract at the end of 1967) and lasted until the emergence of the ATP Tour in 1990.
-A number of tennis tournaments around the world were affiliated with WCT and players were ranked in a special WCT ranking according to their results in those tournaments.
+In 1968 (the first players signed a contract at the end of 1967).
+Players were ranked in a special WCT ranking according to their results in those tournaments.

 The WCT had an important impact on the commercial development of tennis.
-It instituted a tie-breaker system and outfitted players with colored clothing, a radical idea at that time.
+It instituted a tie-breaker system, experimented the "no-ad" scoring system on 40–40 (called at times "sudden death") and outfitted players with colored clothing, a radical idea at that time.
 WCT also strongly encouraged the audience to cheer for players, rather than politely applaud, as the more staid tennis audiences had done before.
 They publicly emphasized their prize money structure and special bonus pool as an incentive to attract top players.

 History

-World Championship Tennis was founded in September 1967 by New Orleans sports promoter David Dixon, who had earlier witnessed the dreary conditions of the professional circuit before the open era when he visited a poorly promoted match between Rod Laver and Ken Rosewall.
+World Championship Tennis was founded in September 1967 by sports promoter David Dixon, who earlier witnessed the dreary conditions of the professional circuit before the open era when he visited a poorly promoted match between Rod Laver and Ken Rosewall.
 In August of that year, he had presented his idea of a pro tennis tour to Lamar Hunt and Al Hill Jr., who agreed to invest.
 WCT became the major professional tennis tour of players under contract of the early seventies.

 After starting with the "Handsome Eight", the original eight players (Dennis Ralston, John Newcombe, Tony Roche, Cliff Drysdale, Earl Buchholz, Niki Pilić, Roger Taylor and Pierre Barthès), the first WCT tournament was held in January 1968 in Sydney, Australia and used the VASSS scoring system.
 According to sportswriter Rod Humphries, this first event was a hastily organized tournament held in the parking lot of the Channel 7 television studios in Epping and was won by Tony Roche.
-The first American WCT tournament was held in February 1968 in Kansas City.
+The first American WCT tournament was held in February 1968 in Kansas City, Missouri.
 In March 1968 Hunt and Hill took over Dixon's 50% stake in WCT and Dixon left the organization.
 WCT took a loss of $300,000 during its first year of operation.
 Al Hill, Jr. became president of WCT.

 By early 1970, the WCT had signed other players (Marty Riessen, Ray Moore, Tom Okker, Arthur Ashe) and in July it acquired the player contracts of the other major professional organization, the National Tennis League (NTL), which had under contract players from the former professional group of Jack Kramer, namely Rod Laver, Ken Rosewall and Pancho Gonzáles as well as Andrés Gimeno, Roy Emerson, and Fred Stolle.